Canada-Kiribati relations

 Development

-Through development assistance, Canada supports small and community-focused projects in Kiribati through the Canada Fund for Local Initiatives.
-Canada has contributed over $800,000 to organizations in Kiribati since 2012.
-CFLI has supported projects that addressed issues related to children and youth, sexual violence, gender equality, and sustainable economic growth.
+Canada supports small and community-focused projects in Kiribati through the Canada Fund for Local Initiatives (CFLI).
+Canada has contributed over $859,000 to organizations implementing CFLI in Kiribati through the funding of 25 projects from 2012 to 2022.

 Related links